跳转到主要内容

 Our 2025 materiality map defines material topics in three layers: Priority Topics (high business and stakeholder impact), Strategic Topics (core to operations and reputation), and Monitoring Topics (monitor for future impact).

-Strategic Topics: Core importance to business operations and reputation.
-Failure to manage these effectively (e.g., data privacy, product quality) could lead to significant business or reputational damage.
+• Strategic Topics: Core importance to business operations and reputation.
+Failure to manage these effectively (e.g., product quality) could lead to significant business or reputational damage.
 These topics also have the potential to become high-priority issues in the near future.